 As discussed above in billing, it’s not unusual for the Owner and Contractor to agree up front what the sum of the indirect costs will be for the project, and then bill a portion of that amount each month.

 The Contractor and the Owner must agree what the fee for the project will be, expressed as a percentage of the project.
 The Contractor will then apply this fee to all direct and indirect costs to the project.
-Fee doesn’t get charged on fee, nor does it get charged on taxes.
-And often, fee doesn’t get charged on permitting and other municipality costs such as impact fees and water meter fees.
-These costs are often treated as direct reimbursements.
-But everything else does get the fee applied…even design and engineering costs.
-The actual fee varies greatly, I’ve seen it range from as low as 2.75% on very large commercial projects up to as high as 7-10% on smaller residential.
+Fee doesn’t get charged on fee.
+But everything else does get the fee applied…even design and engineering costs this is to fairly compensate the builder for their time reviewing and coordinating the drawings.
+The actual fee varies greatly, I’ve seen it range from as low as 3% on very large commercial projects up to 25-30% on residential remodels.
 As the Owner, use your best judgement and have open discussions with your Contractor about the fee.
 The fee is not the Contractor’s profit.
 It is the gross margin from your project.
-As we discussed in Part 1, from the fee, the Contractor still must pay home office costs that are not related to the project, such as office equipment/rent/staff, marketing, licensing, insurance, and a whole host of other items that general contractors must do to be properly licensed and trained.
+As we discussed in Part 1, from the fee, the Contractor still must pay home office costs that are not related to the project, such as office equipment/rent/staff, marketing, licensing, insurance, training, and a whole host of other items that general contractors must do to be properly licensed and trained.
 And, the Contractor must still make a fair profit, which also comes out of the fee.
 The breakdown of the fee is typically outside the scope of a cost plus contract.
 If the Owner has selected their contractor well and has built a relationship on trust, the Owner should discuss and negotiate the fee in good faith and expect the Contractor to do the same.